 The least you can do is to be as well prepared as humanly possible.
 When they bombard you with “what ifs” you can calmly answer them.
 It won’t change their minds but it will let you feel that you’ve done your best to reassure them.

 There’s risk in everything we do.
 Nothing is risk free.
 Perhaps you’re an adrenaline junkie who welcomes the risk wholeheartedly.
 But I suspect that if that’s the case, you wouldn’t be here, looking for tips on how to stay safe!

 So – staying safe on holiday – the basics

 You want to relax and enjoy yourself which is great.
 But that doesn’t mean being so relaxed that you put yourself in harm’s way.
 What would you do at home?
 Would you drink heavily, then accept a lift home from a stranger?
-So, don’t start when you’re on holiday!
+Probably not So don’t start when you’re on holiday!

 Would you carry large sums of cash at home?
-Now’s not the time to start
+And would you advertise its presence by flashing lrge denomination notes aro?
+Now’s not the time to start.